Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184349.png) **[How Horrible...](https://retroachievements.org/achievement/163052)** _~Elza: Meet Roy_

-<details><summary>Spoilers</summary>To meet Roy you must make your way through the left side of the Lobby, open the shutters in the West Corridor, go through the back of Office B and into the Mirror Room , which will trigger the cutscene.</details>
+<details><summary>Spoilers</summary>To meet Roy you must make your way through the left side of the Lobby, open the shutters in the West Corridor, go through the back of Office B and into the Mirror Room, which will trigger the cutscene with Roy which after the cutscene you will get the achievement.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184365.png) **[Ughh...](https://retroachievements.org/achievement/163068)** _~Elza: Meet Jhon_